 Day 10 – Day At Sea – The last full day of your cruise will be spent sailing the Inside Passage.
 Take your binoculars and camera and grab a chair on the deck or in the Sky Lounge and watch the wildlife and glaciers as you float by.

-Day 11 – Vancouver & Depart for Home – This morning, bid the Royal Princess farewell as you disembark.
+Day 11 – Vancouver & Depart for Home – This morning, bid the Grand Princess farewell as you disembark.
 Princess Cruises will provide transportation back to the airport for you journey home.